 Unwanted plastic bags can make fantastic eco mats for the garden and it’s a great way to have fun recycling.
-Download the full guide here or follow the simplified instructions for plastic bag weaving below.
+Follow these simple instructions for plastic bag weaving below.

 Lots of plastic bags with as many different colours as possible